diasurgical/devilutionX/docs/building.md

 # Building from Source

-Note: If you do not use git to manage the source you must provide the verion to CMake manually:
+Note: If you do not use git to manage the source you must provide the version to CMake manually:
 ```bash
 cmake .. -DVERSION_NUM=1.0.0 -DVERSION_SUFFIX=FFFFFFF -DCMAKE_BUILD_TYPE=Release
 ```